 - Access to an informal community through livery yards, riding centres, British Riding Clubs and Centres

 - Provide non horse owners and horse owners access to a network of advice, knowledge, support and education

 - Equip people with the skills they need to increase their confidence.

 There is no fee.

 The centre will charge the participants for any training fees but there are no fees payable from the centre to the BHS.
-This is now an extra benefit for being an Approved Centre or for being an Accredited Professional Coach.
+This is now an extra benefit for being a BHS Approved Centre or Accredited Professional Coach.
 We hope it will be an opportunity to further engage with your clients and for them to participate in more activities and boost not just your income but your centre’s community.

 How do I get involved?

-• BHS and BRC Approved Clubs and Centres interested in joining the project – contact us:
+BHS and BRC Approved Clubs and Centres interested in joining the project can contact us:

-• Livery yards and centres should contact firstname.lastname@example.org for more information on the project.
+Livery yards and centres should contact firstname.lastname@example.org for more information on becoming BHS Approved.

 BHS Volunteer Committees interested in promoting the project to local yards and/or helping to run organise courses and EHKC training in your local area – contact your local Development Officer or Nation Director.